 (Digital) Certificate: Binds a public key to a Subject (e.g., the end-entity).
 A certificate document in the form of a digital data object (a data object used by a computer) to which is appended a computed digital signature value that depends on the data object [Ref 9].
 See also STI Certificate.

 Certification Authority (CA): An entity that issues digital certificates (especially X.509 certificates) and vouches for the binding between the data items in a certificate [Ref 9].

+Certification Authority (CA) Certificate: A public key certificate, containing a Basic Constraints extension with a CA Boolean set to “TRUE”.
+A CA Certificate is used by a Service Provider to establish an STI-SCA to issue delegate certificates to VoIP entities.

 Certificate Chain: See Certification Path.